faizanwebtester/MuhammadFaizanArif/README.md

-# Person's Portfolio Page
-# Student Portfolio - TechCoreVerity

 👋 Hi!
-I am **[Student Name]**, a passionate tech enthusiast with a focus on web development and WordPress.
+I am **[Muhammad Faizan Arif]**, a passionate tech enthusiast with a focus on web development and WordPress.
 Welcome to my portfolio!

 ---